Biolinguistics: The origins of the E and L systems in bird and monkey communication systems

-The Rapid Emergence of Human Language
+The rapid emergence of human language

 As traces of the E and L components have been found in nature, the integration hypothesis asserts that these two systems existed before human language, and that it was the combination of these two pre-existing systems that rapidly led to the emergence of human language.
 The Integration Hypothesis posits that it was the grammatical operator, Merge, that triggered the combination of the E and L systems to create human language.
 In this view, language emerged rapidly and fully formed, already containing syntactical structure.
 This is in contrast to the Gradualist Approach, where it is thought that early forms of language did not have syntax.
 Instead, supporters of the Gradualist Approach believe language slowly progressed through a series of stages as a result of a simple combinatory operator that generated flat structures.
 Beginning with a one-word stage, then a two-word stage, then a three-word stage, etc., language is thought to have developed hierarchy in later stages.

 In the article, The precedence of syntax in the rapid emergence of human language in evolution as defined by the integration hypothesis, Nóbrega & Miyagawa outline the Integration Hypothesis as it applies to words.
 To explain the Integration Hypothesis as it relates to words, everyone must first agree on the definition of a 'word'.
 While this seems fairly straightforward in English, this is not the case for other languages.
 To allow for cross-linguistic discussion, the idea of a "root" is used instead, where a "root" encapsulates a concept at the most basic level.
-In order to differentiate between "roots" and "words", it must be noted that "roots" are completely devoid of any information relating to grammatical category or inflection.
+In order to differentiate between "roots" and "words", "roots" are completely devoid of any information relating to grammatical category or inflection.
 Therefore, "roots" form the lexical component of the Integration Hypothesis while grammatical category (noun, verb, adjective) and inflectional properties (e.g. case, number, tense, etc.) form the expressive component.